jqno/dont-hack-the-platform-talk/slides/talk.md

 `Objenesis`

-# Constructors are Boring
+# Constructors are tedious

 > Demo 8

-# Constructors are Boring
+# Constructors are tedious

 * Rating: ☠️